Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Experimental Approach and Results

 To examine the flow interactions that occur in schools, full swimmer models can be readily used in numerical studies \cite{verma2018efficient}, however, these models are difficult to implement experimentally.
 Instead, experiments typically use oscillating hydrofoils as a simple model of the propulsive appendages of animals \cite{Boschitsch2014,Dewey2014,quinn2014unsteady,becker2015hydrodynamic,Ramananarivo2016,muscutt2017performance,kurt2018flow,newbolt2019flow,kurt2019swimming,Kurt2020}.
 Importantly, these oscillating hydrofoils capture the salient unsteady fluid mechanics of the added mass forces, circulatory forces, and shed vortices.

 Following this simple model approach, experiments were conducted on a pair of pitching hydrofoils immersed in a water channel, forming a minimal school or minimal collective.
 The flow over the hydrofoils was restricted to be nominally two-dimensional.
-The arrangement of the hydrofoils was varied by manipulating the follower hydrofoil position in the streamwise and cross-stream directions as shown in Figure \ref{fig:exp_setup}.
+The formation of the hydrofoils was varied by manipulating the follower hydrofoil position in the streamwise and cross-stream directions, as shown in Figure \ref{fig:exp_setup}.
 The dimensionless distances were normalized by the chord length as $X^*=x/c$, and $Y^*=y/c$.
-The leader hydrofoil was prescribed a sinusoidal pitching motion of ${\theta}_L(t) = {\theta}_0\sin(2\pi f t)$, where the oscillation frequency is $f$, and the pitching amplitude is $\theta_0$, which is related to the peak-to-peak trailing edge amplitude as $A =2c\sin(\theta_0)$.
+The leader hydrofoil was prescribed a sinusoidal pitching motion of ${\theta}_L(t) = {\theta}_0\sin(2\pi f t)$, where $f$ is the oscillation frequency, and $\theta_0$ is the pitching amplitude.
 The follower was pitched similarly as ${\theta}_F(t) = {\theta}_0 \sin(2\pi f t+\phi)$ with a fixed phase difference or synchrony of $\phi = \pi$ throughout the study.
-Moreover, the oscillation frequency and the dimensionless amplitude, $A^* = A/c$, were also fixed throughout the study at $f=0.98$ Hz and $A^*=0.25$, which gives a fixed reduced frequency of $k=fc/U=1$, and a fixed Strouhal number of $St=fA/U=0.25$.
+The peak-to-peak trailing edge amplitude of the hydrofoils can be defined as $A =2c\sin(\theta_0)$.
+The oscillation frequency and the dimensionless amplitude, $A^* = A/c$, were also fixed throughout the study at $f=0.98$ Hz and $A^*=0.25$, which gives a fixed reduced frequency of $k=fc/U=1$, and a fixed Strouhal number of $St=fA/U=0.25$.
 These dimensionless numbers are typical of efficient biological swimming \cite{Webb2002,Gazzola2014}.
-Direct force measurements were taken from each hydrofoil at every ($X^*$, $Y^*$) position, which corresponds to a total of 180 arrangements in the $x$-$y$ plane.
+Direct force measurements were taken from each hydrofoil at every ($X^*$, $Y^*$) position, which corresponds to a total of 270 formations in the $x$-$y$ plane.
 For further information about the water channel setup, actuator mechanisms, sensors, the methods used, and the definition of the performance coefficients for an individual hydrofoil as well as the collective, please see \textit{Materials and Methods} and \textit{Supplementary Information}.